MicrosoftDocs/bot-docs/articles/bot-framework-azure-getstarted.md

     ![password](media/azure-bot-service-password.png)

 > [!NOTE]
-> Click **Manage Microsoft App ID and password** only if you want to generate a secondary password for your bot at this time.
+> Click **Manage Microsoft App ID and password** only if you want to generate a secondary password for your bot now.
 > In the future, you can manage app ID and password at any time by using the Bot Framework Portal, as described [here](bot-framework-publish-register.md#maintain).

 ### Select your programming language